Metreeler/car_racing/README.md

 This IDE also analyze the code in real time to tell whether there are errors or warning in the code, so you don't have to run it and patch all the errors one by one.

 Pycharm also have an integrated Git interface, which is really intuitive.
 However, out of habit I still use command lines and a command window.

+My favorite shortcuts in this IDE are `Ctrl + /` allowing me to comment multiple line, which is very useful whenever there is a bug in my project.
+Another one is `Ctrl + Tab` which allows to easily switch between the different tabs opened in the IDE.

 ## DSL